It is good to have your mind full of meditation.

 Practice meditation now.
 You don’t have to strive to get it right.
 You just want to get it started.

-And you don’t have to strive to get it right.
-You just want to get it started.
+And remember, you don’t have to get it right.
+You just want to get it going.
+You can begin a practice in as little as 3 to 5 minutes a day.

-As we practice witness consciousness in such a fashion we find ourselves more and more able to attain true mindfulness and deeper connection to all that is.
+As we practice witness consciousness we find ourselves more and more able to attain mindfulness and a deeper connection to all that is.
 We are able to get past (transcend) the inner noise of thoughts and feelings in order to experience what the silent witness inside is really like.
-Upon arising from meditation, our ordinariness returns, but we have developed a deeper and more intimate connection (re-ligio) to the Divinity which pervades our lives.
+Upon arising from meditation, our ordinariness returns, but we have developed a deeper and more intimate connection (re-ligio) to the Divinity which pervades and sustains our lives.

 Watch your thoughts and feelings like you watch clouds float by in the sky.
 Like the clouds, the thoughts drift away and you see the clear sky, empty, yet full of Light.